Home • Print this Page •

 HDTV Solutions

 When I walk into the television section of a consumer electronics store, I see those blank, befuddled stares.
 There you are - assaulted by a wall of HDTVs all playing the same program.
-And for the life of you, all those flat screens look very seductive, but still pretty much the same.
-How do you decide?
-Where do you begin?

 It's easy to become flustered in the presence of this chorus line of sexy, beautiful models with their thin bezels and full HD measurements.
-If, dazzled by their radiance, you begin to hyperventilate, just picture their parents.
-The thought of those chunky boxes with knobs sticking out should bring you back to earth.
+But for the life of you, they all still look pretty much the same.

-High Definition vs. Standard Definition
+High Definition vs. Standard Definition vs. Ultra HD

 Before we begin, we need to establish a couple of basic terms.
 The HD in HDTV stands for high definition.
 In comparison, those old boxy TVs that we grew up with are standard definition, (SD), though they were never called that because there was no HD.